 This approach will allow you to access Allscripts, GE Centricity or any other number of major EMR systems.
 However, you’ll be seeing the usual Windows UI, not an iPad interface.
 This means you’re not taking full advantage of the iPad’s slick UI (the reason you bought the iPad to begin with).
 It’s a little kludgy, but it works.

 Native iPad EMRs

 The third option is to purchase a native iPad EMR app.
-So far we’ve identified just six: Dr. Chrono, Nimble, Mediforms, MediMobile, IQMax, and Capzule EMR.
-Dr. Chrono and Nimble are the most impressive (and attractive).
-They do the kind of stuff the iPad was designed to do.
-For example, Nimble has an application called “Medical Art.”
-It allows doctors to view and mark up images (e.g. X-Rays, EKGs, and anatomical diagrams) with the swipe of a finger.
+However, options are fairly limited; we’ve only identified a few such native apps, such as Dr. Chrono, Nimble, Mediforms, MediMobile, IQMax and Capzule EMR.
+Dr. Chrono and Nimble are the most impressive (and attractive); they do the kind of stuff the iPad was designed to do.
+For example, Nimble has an application called “Medical Art” that allows doctors to view and markup images (e.g., X-Rays, EKGs and anatomical diagrams) with the swipe of a finger.
 It’s a great tool for educating patients and communicating diagnoses.
-Meanwhile, Dr. Chrono has a slick ePrescribing feature.
-Through a series of single screen-taps, doctors can pull up patient charts, view a list of common prescriptions (or perform a search for others), and send prescriptions to patients’ preferred pharmacies, all without leaving the exam room.

 These systems make great use of the design elements that lead to a fluid user experience on the relatively smaller, touchscreens of tablets.
 (To read more about general design considerations when it comes to EHRs, see our guide on medical software interfaces.)

 Unfortunately, native iPad EMRs can have drawbacks too.
 Many of them have limited functionality.
 Physicians can perform basic tasks, such as capture billing charges, view a patient record or track patient schedules.